Pelvic Health & Orthopaedic Physiotherapy

 Here is an article written by Nikki Bergen, of The Belle Method, along with Dr. Sinead, regarding the repair of Diastisis Recti.
 'How to Banish Mummy Tummy'

-Join our Physiotherapists and Core Specialist for a Mummy Tummy Workshop!
+Join our Physiotherapists and Core Specialist for a Bring Back Your Core Workshop!

 What is Pelvic Organ Prolapse?
 Dr. Sinead shares her expertise with you HERE

 Pessaries are made of medical grade silicone and are inserted into the vagina to help to support the vaginal walls, which can be stretched or damaged through childbirth and/or prolonged loading through the pelvis (ie heavy lifting, chronic cough, etc).
 This damage can lead to pelvic organ prolapse which is a falling down of the bladder, uterus or rectum which leads to feelings of pressure or falling out at the vagina.
 A prolapse can contribute to stress urinary incontinence (leaking with cough, laugh, sneeze, activity).
 If you feel you might benefit from a pessary or if you have been referred for a pessary fitting by another health care provider (family doctor, urologist, gynecologist or other pelvic health physiotherapist), please contact The WOMB via phone or email to set up this specialized appointment.
 If you're not sure if a pessary would be suitable, set up a Pelvic Health Physiotherapy Initial Assessment with JennyTelfer Crum, in Milton or Gerda Hayden in Burlington where you can decide together if using a pessary is right for you.
 Further appointments can be set up from there as needed.